Policy Planning Staff (France): Status

-In spite of its small size, the Centre enjoys a solid reputation and has become known the world over for being a breeding ground of intellectual and diplomatic talent.
+In spite of its small size, the Centre enjoys a solid reputation and has become known internationally for being a source of intellectual and diplomatic talent.

 Its PIPA program (Programme d’invitation des personnalités d’avenir – an invitation program for young foreign leaders), established in 1989, which hosts about 75 young leaders (under 45) a year, seeks to present the select few who are chosen with an unvarnished image of contemporary France and establish friendly ties with them.
 Since its creation, the program has hosted over 2,000 personalities from over 150 countries.

 Independence

 The CAPS is made quite unique by the diversity of its team: it is made up of career diplomats, but also civil servants from different ministries, most often Defence and Finance, academics and other experts.
 Its specificity is particularly marked in the manner with which its team handles topics: indeed, its officials frequently assess situations by using data that originates out of the traditional diplomatic channels, whether in universities, think tanks or specialised services at home or abroad.
 It also has the resources necessary to commission expert analyses from external sources.

 This makes it a source of independent and sometimes critical analyses vis-à-vis the government’s policies.
 It is for instance mentioned for its dissenting analyses, carried out by external consultants, in the Duclert report on France, Rwanda and the Tutsi genocide.
 Its mission is also to present alternatives and new options and ideas.
 It has a certain liberty of speech outside of the administration, and its members frequently publish and partake in conferences, activities which serve to heighten its status on the international scene.